 A few quick updates on recent developments relating to open legal data.
 “Unleashing the potential” The Cabinet Office has published its white paper on open data.
 Freedom of Information and Re-using Data is covered, which the Guardian summarises here on … Continue reading

-Reblogged from Inforrm's Blog: Parliament continues to consider the Defamation Bill 2012, with the public bill committee meeting on Tuesday 26 June (see below, “Next week in Parliament”).
-Last week the committee rejected an amendment which would have allowed a … Continue reading
+Inforrm's Blog Parliament continues to consider the Defamation Bill 2012, with the public bill committee meeting on Tuesday 26 June (see below, “Next week in Parliament”).
+Last week the committee rejected an amendment which would have allowed a dead person’s … Continue reading

-Reblogged from Inforrm's Blog: The Defamation Bill 2012 received renewed attention this week ahead of its second reading in the House of Commons, particularly over Clause 5 which concerns a defence for operators of websites.
-Media organisations reported this aspect … Continue reading
+Inforrm's Blog The Defamation Bill 2012 received renewed attention this week ahead of its second reading in the House of Commons, particularly over Clause 5 which concerns a defence for operators of websites.
+Media organisations reported this aspect in the … Continue reading

 This guest post by Barry Turner, senior lecturer in media law at the Centre for Broadcasting and Journalism at Nottingham Trent University, is a response to this post by Daniel Bennett: ‘After Leveson – a State of the News Media report … Continue reading